 To make effective notes, it’s worth thinking about why you need to make them.
 Most people would say you make notes to remember things.
 That’s true, but there are many other reasons: it might be to help you understand better, to record you original thoughts and ideas, to help organise and control information.

-Research shows that students who attend lectures and actively take notes on the material perform better in assessments that students who don't.
+Research shows that students who attend lectures and actively take notes perform better in assessments that students who don't.

 Making notes during lectures